WCCU’s College Refinance Loan - FAQ

 To be eligible, you must be a graduate of at least a four-year accredited college/university, employed full time, and a member of WCCU.
 Membership is available to anyone who lives or works in RI & New London County, CT and maintains a minimum balance of $5 in any deposit account.
-(School Savings and Holiday Club Accounts do not qualify.)
+(Holiday Club Accounts do not qualify.)
 Loan eligibility also depends on factors including financial history, income vs. expenses, etc.

 When you consolidate Federal loans through the Federal loan consolidation program, you’re combining multiple loans together with a resulting interest rate that’s the weighted average of your original loans’ rates.
 When you refinance loans with WCCU (a private lender), you’re also consolidating them, but the lender will use your financial information to give you a new interest rate (hopefully lower), and loan repayment term.
 Refinancing student loans at a lower interest rate may translate into lower monthly payment.
 Depending on the rates and remaining terms of the loans that are refinanced, it may also mean less interest paid over the life of the new loan.

 The earlier you refinance to a lower loan rate, the more money you will save.
 Even if you are in your grace period, interest accrues for unsubsidized Federal loans.
 WCCU is unable to honor your existing grace periods, but we will allow you to push your first payment out 45 days if requested.

 Refinancing is a great solution for full-time working graduates who have high-interest, private loans, unsubsidized Direct Loans and/or Graduate PLUS loans.